How I Got into Cannabis

-Jaene is a meditation and yoga teacher who found her way to the medical cannabis industry via the holistic door.
-She is also a writer, actor, and solo performer, and performed her most recent solo piece, “Call It Cannabis,” as part of Solocom, at the People’s Improv Theatre in New York City, in November, 2016.
+I’m a meditation and yoga teacher who found my way to the medical cannabis industry via the holistic door.
+I’m also a writer, actor, and solo performer, and performed my most recent solo piece, “Call It Cannabis,” as part of Solocom, at the People’s Improv Theatre in New York City, in November, 2016.

-She’s also led iRest® as part of HelloMD‘s inaugural Mindful Haven SF event, as part of Magnolia‘s series on brain health with Nurse Barbara Blaser, and is currently teaching weekly “Microdosing & Mindfulness” and “Medicate & Meditate” classes at The Harvest Shops in San Francisco.
+Other led cannabis & iRest® classes/workshops: as part of HelloMD‘s inaugural Mindful Haven SF event, as part of Magnolia‘s series on brain health with Barbara Blaser, RN, and for The Lounge offerings with regular “Microdosing & Mindfulness” and “Medicate & Meditate” classes at The Harvest Shops in San Francisco.

 On Valentine’s Day, 2019, I was at the Green Flower Media studios in SoCalifornia to shoot an educational module for their new Academy offerings, designed to empower any patient-facing newbie — from budtender to dispensary worker to medical professional — with a working knowledge of cannabis.
 The Patient Care Certificate program offers classes quarterly.
 Sign up for info!